TeamIngrid/ProjectMem/docs/examples/vehicle.md

 ![](../../assets/images/examples/vehicle/new_category.png)

 Note, there is a warning sign, indicating some missing information - which is normal because there is no current mileage provided for the vehicle.
-Let's add that information, click on the warning sign and fill out current miles (for example vehicle done 100 miles this far):
+Let's add that information, click on the warning sign and fill out the current miles (for example the vehicle’s done 100 miles this far):

 ![](../../assets/images/examples/vehicle/add_current_miles.png)